jedjoud10/VoxelTerrain/README.md

 # New Features Features:
 - Async Compute Queue Support (DX12 works on Win11, Vulkan not workey (plus also very slow for some reason)) with fallback to normal queues .
 - Octal Chunk Async Readback (instead of doing readback for a single chunk, do it for 8 chunks, the GPU can handle that much)
+- Proper S.N Skirts by running 2D and 1D S.N on the chunk boundary.
+Skirt entities will be dynamically disabled / enabled based on the direction that they face relative to the octree loader position

+# TODO / Ideas
 - *Some* VXAO.
 Currently disabled with the octree system since it is not only very slow but also requires re-meshing every-time we get a new neighbour
   - If we decouple "neighbour-fetching" jobs (like AO and a possible light propagation system) from our main meshing we could avoid having to recalculate the WHOLE mesh and instead only modify the vertices
-- Proper S.N Skirts by running 2D and 1D S.N on the chunk boundary.
-Still need to dynamically disable / enable them based on the direction that they face relative to the camera

-# TODO / Ideas
 - Figure out how to handle per voxel color (nointerpolation in shader trick)
 - Re-implement props with hopefully better implementation
   - Currently WIP, got prop readback working, but need to clean up that mess graph wise